-Do you know what the most amazing things to do in Koblenz are?
+Do you know the most amazing things to do in Koblenz, Germany?
 If your next trip leads you to this city, here is what to include in your itinerary.

-Germany is home to two of the mightiest rivers in Europe, the Rhine, and Mosel.
-At their junction lies, a magnificent city known as Koblenz that’s existed for centuries.
-Today, it’s a popular tourist destination, but it started as a military post for the Romans in the 8th century.
+Germany is home to two of the mightiest rivers in Europe, the Rhine and Mosel.
+At their junction lies a magnificent city known as Koblenz that’s existed for centuries.

-There are plenty of things to do in Koblenz, so don’t limit your summer plans.
+There are plenty of things to do in Koblenz, which makes this city a worthy detour on your Euro trip.
 Get ready to experience excellent sites full of historic buildings, spectacular views, and museums.
-Also, there are plenty of things to do in Koblenz at night, that will undoubtedly catch your interest.

 - 1. The Rheinanlagen (Rhine Gardens)

 - 2. The Seilbahn Koblenz (Koblenz Cable Car)

 - 12. Jesuitenplatz Square